Extraordinary learning, driven by curiosity and challenge, inspiring passion and confidence.

-	The ASMS is a school for year 10-12 students who have an interest in science and mathematics.
-Our school is not a local school, students are invited to apply outlining their interest in science and mathematics, career pathways they are considering and our approaches to teaching and learning.
+The ASMS is a government school for year 10-12 students who have an interest in science and mathematics.
+Our school is not a local school, students apply outlining their interest in science and mathematics, career pathways they are considering and our approaches to teaching and learning.

 The ASMS serves as a statewide focal point for teaching and learning, professional learning and research aimed at fostering improvement, innovation and reform in Science and Mathematics education.
 The school develops new approaches to teaching and learning in Science and Mathematics through the creation of an environment for interaction between educators and professional scientists and mathematicians within institutions and industry in South Australia and beyond.
 The schools’ partnership with Flinders University is key to this collaborative work.

-The ASMS is intended as a resource for every Department for Education school in the state through its programs of professional development and curriculum enhancement.
-Students and teachers from across South Australia are invited and encouraged to engage in ASMS outreach programs.
+The ASMS is intended as a resource for every Department for Education school in the state through its programs of professional development.
+Teachers from across South Australia are invited and encouraged to engage with ASMS staff in professional learning programs.

-Teachers from around the state are able to work alongside ASMS staff in the ongoing development of the curriculum and teaching and assessment strategies.
+Teachers from around the state are able to work alongside ASMS staff in the ongoing development of the learning and assessment design.
 This work also informs the review and planning of professional learning activities.